 If you decide to stake your MKR tokens - like through Crypto.com soft stake - if you’re paid out new coins and tokens, you may need to pay Income Tax based on the fair market value of those tokens at the point you receive them.

-What do I need to report to my tax office?
+What do you need to report to your tax office?

 It depends on where you live - each tax office has different reporting requirements for crypto, but you should keep good records of your Maker transactions regardless.